 People who respond are usually identified by looking at the difference between baseline measurement and final follow-up measurement and selecting people who changed by more than a certain amount, or people who were in the top 20% (or some other arbitrary centile) of change.
 In other words, a ‘responder’ is someone with a greater change over time.
 (In deteriorating conditions, the reverse logic would apply – it would be patients with the least change.)

 However these are not ‘those who responded most’, they are simply ‘those who changed most’.
-And, in as far as there are any factors that are associated with change, all one is achieving is the identification of prognostic factors for change.
+And, if there are any factors associated with change, all one is achieving is identifying prognostic factors for change.
+In all studies I have seen, the prognostic factors are either studied in only one group all of whom had the active intervention or, in trials, the factors are extracted from both study groups combined.

-Logically, the reality is that, if a group study has shown benefit, then a group has to be treated with the intervention.
+Logically, if a group study on patients selected in a certain way has shown benefit, then all patients fitting the same selection criteria should be treated with the intervention.
 After giving the treatment, one may decide that the intervention should be stopped or changed on the basis of no detectable change after a suitable duration of treatment.
 This approach is used for disease-modifying treatments in multiple sclerosis and many other diseases, such as leukaemia.

 There is a further logical and statistical difficulty that must never be forgotten, one that has gained prominence in this pandemic (lateral flow tests).
 In the unlikely event that some factor were identified to predict that someone would (or would not) respond to rehabilitation or to a particular rehabilitation intervention, one must realise the following.

-First, even to be considered, a factor would need to be established in one large population (several hundred) and then verified on a second completely separate population.
-This is unlikely every to occur.
+First, even to be considered, a factor would need to be established in one large population (several hundred) and then verified on a second completely separate large population.

 Second, one needs to know the diagnostic characteristics: how may testing positive will truly benefit; how many testing negative will truly not benefit; how many testing positive will actually not benefit; and how many testing negative would have benefited.

-Third, these figures will only be valid if applied to an exactly similar population; if the population has a different overall proportion of people who will or will not benefit, then the sensitivity and specificity will be different.
+Third, these figures will only be valid if applied to a similar population; if the population has a different overall proportion of people who will or will not benefit, then the sensitivity and specificity will be different, and the predictive value will be different.

 In the unlikely event that there were valid selection criteria, nevertheless, as I pointed out in 2003 (here), one is likely to select for rehabilitation many patients who would not benefit and, at the same time, to refuse rehabilitation to many patients who would benefit from rehabilitation.
 The article shows the calculations supporting this assertion, in Table one.